Dane Dunning: Chicago White Sox

 Dunning was called up to the active roster and made his MLB debut on August 19, 2020, striking out seven batters with just one walk in 41/3 innings in a 5–3 victory over the Detroit Tigers.
-With the 2020 Chicago White Sox, Dunning appeared in seven games, compiling a 2–0 record with 3.97 ERA and 35 strikeouts in 34 innings.
+With the 2020 White Sox, Dunning appeared in seven games, with a 2–0 record, 3.97 ERA, and 35 strikeouts in 34 innings.

 Texas Rangers

 On December 7, 2020, Chicago traded Dunning and Avery Weems to the Texas Rangers in exchange for Lance Lynn.
 On June 1, 2021, Dunning recorded his first major league hit, a single off of Colorado Rockies starter Germán Márquez.
-Dunning finished the 2021 season after posting a 5–10 record with a 4.51 ERA and 114 strikeouts over 117 2/3 innings.
+Dunning finished the 2021 season with a 5–10 record, 4.51 ERA, and 114 strikeouts over 117 2/3 innings.

 Dunning went 4–8 with a 4.46 ERA and 137 strikeouts over 153 1/3 innings for Texas in 2022.
-He underwent surgery to repair a torn labrum in his right hip at the end of that September, causing him to miss the end of the season.
+He underwent surgery to repair a torn labrum in his right hip at the end of September, causing him to miss the end of the season.

-Dunning made 35 appearances (26 starts) for the Rangers during the 2023 season, posting a 12-7 record and 3.70 ERA with a career-high 140 strikeouts across 172 2/3 innings pitched.
-The Rangers went on to defeat the Arizona Diamondbacks in the 2023 World Series, giving Dunning his first World Series ring.
+Dunning made 35 appearances (26 starts) for the Rangers during the 2023 regular season, posting a 12–7 record and 3.70 ERA with a career-high 140 strikeouts across 172 2/3 innings pitched.
+The Rangers went on to defeat the Arizona Diamondbacks in the World Series, giving Dunning his first World Series ring.
 He also received the Texas Rangers Pitcher of the Year award in 2023.
-Dunning pitched in 26 contests (15 starts) for Texas in 2024, compiling a 5-7 record and 5.31 ERA with 91 strikeouts over 95 innings of work.
+Dunning pitched in 26 games (15 starts) for Texas in 2024, compiling a 5–7 record and 5.31 ERA with 91 strikeouts over 95 innings of work.

 On March 25, 2025, Dunning was removed from the 40-man roster and sent outright to the Triple-A Round Rock Express.
 On April 28, the Rangers selected Dunning's contract, adding him to their active roster.
 He made one appearance for Texas before being designated for assignment on April 30.
 Dunning cleared waivers and was sent outright to Round Rock on May 3.
 On June 23, the Rangers added Dunning back to their active roster.
 He made one appearance before being optioned back to Round Rock on June 28 to make room for Nathan Eovaldi.
 Dunning was recalled again on July 1.

 Atlanta Braves

 On July 17, 2025, Dunning was traded to the Atlanta Braves in exchange for José Ruiz and cash considerations.
 In seven appearances for Atlanta, he struggled to a 10.80 ERA with 11 strikeouts across 10 innings pitched.
-On October 1, Dunning was removed from the 40-man roster and sent outright to the Triple-A Gwinnett Stripers; he elected free agency the following day.
+On October 1, he was removed from the 40-man roster and sent outright to the minors; he rejected the assignment and elected free agency the following day.

+Seattle Mariners

+On January 22, 2026, Dunning signed a minor league contract with the Seattle Mariners.

+International career

+Dunning joined the South Korea national team for the 2026 World Baseball Classic (WBC).